Bob Catley: Hard Rain (1995–2001)

-Magnum reunion (2001–present)
+Magnum reunion (2001–2024)

 Tony Clarkin and Catley re-launched Magnum with the album Breath of Life in 2002 on SPV.
 They were again joined by Stanway, with former Hard Rain bassist Al Barrow and former-Thunder drummer Harry James.
 This was subsequently followed by Brand New Morning in 2004.

 Magnum completed work on a new studio album, Princess Alice and the Broken Arrow released on 26 March 2007, that also marked the return of cover artwork by Rodney Matthews.
 The album entered the UK Album Charts at #70, the first time Magnum have charted in the UK since 1994.
 It also reached No. 4 on the BBC Rock Album Charts and No. 60 in Germany, the band's biggest market outside of the UK along with Scandinavia.

+The band disbanded in early 2024 following the death of Tony Clarkin in the January of that year.

 Solo career (1998–present)

 Despite a busy touring and recording schedule with Hard Rain, Bob Catley found time to embark on a solo career.
 He was first approached by Gary Hughes (frontman of Rock band Ten) in 1998 to write a solo album.
 He teamed up with Hughes who wrote all the songs on The Tower (as well as producing and playing bass and keyboards).
-The Tower was written with Magnum in mind and harks back to On A Storyteller's Night style pomp meeting Wings of Heaven style AOR with a 1990s melodic rock production.
+The Tower was written with Magnum in mind.
 The Tower was released in 1998.

 Catley made his debut solo appearance at The Gods '98, performing a show stopping set featuring tracks from The Tower as well as classic Magnum songs.
 Such was the response to the show that Now & Then decided to release an "official bootleg" of the set.
 Live at the Gods which was released in January 1999 and features the full set list performed on the day.
 Bob's backing band for the concert was made up of Canadian label mates Emerald Rain with Vinny Burns (Ten) on lead guitar and Paul Hodson (Hard Rain) on keyboards.
 Catley Emerald Rain also undertook a UK tour.

 During the summer of 1999 recording commenced on Catley's second solo album Legends.
 Gary Hughes once again wrote and produced the album (as well as playing keyboards) with Ten's Vinny Burns and Steve McKenna and Dante Fox's John Cooksey providing the musical backing.
-The songs are based on various legends; factual, fictional, historical and mythological.
+The songs are based on various legends.

 Legends was launched at The Gods 99 where Catley headlined the Saturday night with Emerald Rain and Paul Hodson once again providing backing.
 Catley toured the UK extensively during 2000 with Paul Hodson and Native Cain providing his backing band.
 In the run up to Christmas 2000 he toured the UK again, and for one Spanish date, with special guest Kip Winger.